ember-digital/dev-test/exercise2/README.md

 # Overview

-This coding exercise is to implement the best possible solution to one of the following exercises in the time allotted.
+This coding exercise is to implement the best possible solution _within the allotted time_.

 Ideally your solution will have some way to run locally and visualise the results so we can fully analyse the experience (and not just look at the source code).